jayway/webpack-lab/watching/README.md

 Above basically means, run 'node_modules/webpack-dev-server/client/index.js' and pass 'http://localhost:8080' as a param.
 After that, run 'node_modules/webpack/hot/only-dev-server.js', then run 'node_modules/react-hot-loader/patch.js' and lastly run our own src code.

-2. Update .babelr to include react-hot-loader by adding following in the root:
+2. Update **.babelr** to include react-hot-loader by adding following in the root:

 ```json
 "plugins": ["react-hot-loader/babel"]
 ```

-3. We also need to add a plugin for HMR.
+3. We also need to add a webpack plugin for HMR.

 At the top of our config add: